accert-dev/ACCERT/docs/source/installACCERT.rst

     *   Click the recommended download.
     *   You can go through with all the recommended settings.
 (Developer Default)

+.. admonition:: NOTE!

-    [**NOTE**] You will have to create a **strong password encryption**, and enter said password in during the download process. **Write this password down somewhere or keep it secure with a password manager!!!
+    You will have to create a **strong password encryption**, and enter said password in during the download process. **Write this password down somewhere or keep it secure with a password manager!!!
 It is very time consuming and difficult to reset this password!**

 .. figure:: _static/password1.png
     :alt: password1